6.630.2 Absence and Leave for Military-Related Reasons

 Authority

-1. Heads of agencies have authority to administer policy governing the Federal leave system.
-Recordation of absence and leave is processed as required by the National Finance Center (NFC); the Department of the Treasury; and the HCO, Payroll and Personnel Systems (PPS) Division.
+1. Heads of agencies have authority to administer policies governing the federal leave system.
+Recordation of absence and leave is processed as required by the National Finance Center (NFC); the U.S. Department of the Treasury; and HCO, Payroll and Personnel Systems (PPS).

 2. §5538--Nonreduction in pay while serving in the uniformed services or National Guard;